framiere/monitoring-demo/README.md

 You can play around with the alerting system etc.

-## Step 6 - Getting the best of the ecosystem
+# 7. Getting the best of the ecosystem

 Are are now in a pretty good shape